DriveX-devs/asn2c/README.md

 # Documentation

-For the list of asn1c command line options, see `asn1c -h` or `man asn1c`.
+For the list of asn1c command line options, see `asn2c -h`.

 The comprehensive documentation on this compiler is in [doc/asn1c-usage.pdf](doc/asn1c-usage.pdf).